d-morrison/IntroStatActivities/_book/10-Exam2-Review.md

 j.
 Write a conclusion to the research question based on the p-value.
 \vspace{0.8in}

 k.
-Write a decision based on the p-value.
+Using a significance level of $\alpha = 0.05$, what statistical decision will you make about the null hypothesis?
 \vspace{0.3in}

 l.
 Use the provided R script file to find a 95\% confidence interval.